If you’re looking for Casio keyboard reviews, this page has everything you need to find the best Casio keyboard for YOUR needs!

 The WK Series is a step up from the CTK series, because each model has 76 keys (versus 61 keys for the CTK series), along with 600+ tones.

-The additional keys and other features make the WK a better option than the CTK if you (or your child) plans to progress to playing on a real piano.Here’s our favorite WK model:
+The additional keys and other features make the WK a better option than the CTK if you (or your child) plans to progress to playing on a real piano.Here are two of our favorite WK models:

 Console Digital Pianos ($700 - $1,000)